Top 10 Questions about Eternal Wall

 The UK is incredibly diverse.
 We believe a multi-faith society is about having the freedom for each faith to express their beliefs.
 To that end, Eternal Wall of Answered Prayer will include an exhibition within which there will be the opportunity for other faiths to express their view on prayer.

 Eternal Wall is designed in the shape of an infinity loop called a Möbius strip.
-An unorientable surface which has neither beginning nor end and which can never be classed as a static, finite wall.
+A surface which has neither beginning nor end and which can never be classed as a static, finite wall.
 Created by taking a ribbon, giving it a half-twist, and then re-joining the ends to form a loop, the shape is essentially a single surface running fluently in an ever-connecting line.
 As a result, a person can never be on the outside or the inside of it.

 For us, the continuous nature of the band represents how God is always listening and always answering our prayers.